waterinag/Data4WA/docs/setup.md

 # ⚙️ Environment Setup for Dataset Download

-To download and process datasets, you need to set up a Python environment with geospatial libraries such as GDAL, Rasterio, and Xarray.
+To download and process datasets with Data4WA, you need a Python environment configured with common geospatial libraries such as GDAL, Rasterio, Xarray, and others.

-## 1: On Local PC

 ### 1: Install Conda (Recommended)

 Conda is a cross-platform environment manager that makes it easy to install geospatial libraries like GDAL.

-### Windows
+#### Windows

 1. Download the **Miniconda installer**:
    👉 [Miniconda Windows 64-bit](https://docs.conda.io/en/latest/miniconda.html#windows-installers)